 Go left on the Princes Motorway when it forks East from the Princes Highway, then take the Helensburgh exit about 12 minutes later to visit its majestic Sri Venkateswara Temple.
 Built on bushland in the late 1970s, the Hindu temple is especially breathtaking at the end of the week when the statues of deities are decorated with fresh flowers.
 The Nan Tien Buddhist Temple is another 30 minutes south in Berkeley.

 Try to get to Berry as early as possible for lunch because its roadside cafes are often busy.
-You’ll find an incredible range of locally made sourdough and European pastries from Flour Water Salt (the only three ingredients you really need for sourdough) and Berry Sourdough Cafe, delicious European cuisine at South on Albany, and Modern Australian served at the converted grain storage of The Silos.
+You’ll find an incredible range of locally made sourdough and European pastries from Flour Water Salt (the only three ingredients you really need for sourdough) and Berry Sourdough Cafe, delicious European cuisine at South on Albany.
 For something sweet, line up for doughnuts at the Berry Donut Van on Queen Street (you can’t miss them), indulge with handmade chocolates at The Berry Chocolatier or reconnect with your childhood at The Berry Bon Bon Sweet Shop.

 If you’re craving a romantic sojourn only a few hours from Sydney, the locally-sourced seafood by Rick Stein at Bannisters is worth booking ahead for.
 Meanwhile, families with kids older than five can build up an appetite for local fish and chips learning to surf together.
 Book at Mollymook Beach Surf School or get special coaching from former world champion Pam Burridge when she’s in town.